 Because of the solitary nature of the work, membership of organisations can be useful for peer review and maintaining contact with the literary world.
 See the Society of Authors and WGGB for more information.

 However, organisations such as the Society of Authors only accept members who have been published or offered a contract.

-It is also extremely important to keep abreast of what is happening in the sector you want to contribute to.
-For example, if you want to write for radio, it is useful to listen to radio programmes to get a feel for what is successful, and to sign up for the BBC writersroom newsletter.
+It's also extremely important to keep abreast of what is happening in the sector you want to contribute to.
+For example, if you want to write for radio, it's useful to listen to radio programmes to get a feel for what is successful, and to sign up for the BBC Writersroom newsletter.

-If you want to write poetry, it will help if you are a keen reader of poetry and subscribe to poetry magazines.
+If you want to write poetry, it will help if you're a keen reader of poetry and subscribe to poetry magazines.

 Attending conventions and conferences such as the Winchester Writers' Festival or Crimefest, the international crime writers' convention in Bristol, can help you develop your knowledge of the industry, as well as providing a good opportunity to meet people and develop your networks.